2017 Stoke-on-Trent Central by-election

+Along with the 2017 Copeland by-election which took place on the same day, it was the last of ten by-elections to be held in the 2015–2017 parliament; a snap general election was held three months later.

 Background

 The seat had been held by Labour since its creation for the 1950 general election, and by Tristram Hunt since 2010.
 The Liberal Democrats were second at the 2005 and 2010 elections, but the UK Independence Party (UKIP) came second in 2015.
-The constituency is set to be reshaped and renamed under the initial proposals of the Sixth Periodic Review of Westminster constituencies.
+The constituency was set to be reshaped and renamed under the initial proposals of the sixth periodic review of Westminster constituencies.

 The seat had a turnout of 49.9% in the 2015 general election, the lowest turnout in the country.
 The electorate is majority working class, with higher than average levels of unemployment.
 The constituency is entirely urban.

 In the 2016 EU Referendum, Stoke-on-Trent (the whole council area) voted heavily to Leave the European Union: at 69.4%, this was the highest percentage in the West Midlands region.
 As the constituency is not coterminous with any local authority, the exact result for the parliamentary seat is unknown.
 However Chris Hanretty, a Reader in Politics at the University of East Anglia, estimated using a demographic model that in Stoke Central, 65.0% of voters voted 'Leave'.

 According to figures released by Stoke-on-Trent City Council, over 2,500 new applications to vote had been received before the deadline for voter registration.
 This followed campaigns by the council and the Staffordshire University Students' Union to increase registration.
 The total number of eligible electors was 57,701, an increase of 4.3% on the figure when the election was called.

 Candidates and parties

 Labour

 On 16 January 2017, Jeremy Corbyn appointed Jack Dromey MP to run Labour's by-election campaign.
 The Labour shortlist for Stoke-on-Trent Central was confirmed as Councillor Alison Gardner, Dr Stephen Hitchin, Trudie McGuinness, and Councillor Gareth Snell.
 Hitchin withdrew from the contest prior to the hustings.
 Snell was selected as the Labour candidate on 25 January 2017.
 Snell is a member and former leader of Newcastle-under-Lyme Borough Council, and supported 'Remain' in the EU referendum.
 He did not support the re-election of Labour leader Jeremy Corbyn during the 2016 leadership election.

 Snell's platform included policies of securing a deal for the city's ceramics industry from Brexit, attracting better-paid jobs to Stoke, and increasing the amount of affordable housing.

+Snell was also criticised for historical Twitter posts he had made about women on television, Brexit and Labour leader Jeremy Corbyn.

 UKIP

 On 21 January, UKIP leader Paul Nuttall MEP was confirmed as the party's candidate.
 He had previously stood unsuccessfully for parliament four times.
+Nuttall became embroiled in controversy when his account of being present at the 1989 Hillsborough disaster was disputed by those who knew him at the time.